Sri Lankan Americans: Demographics

 The New York City Metropolitan Area, including New York City, Long Island, and Central New Jersey, contains the largest Sri Lankan community in the United States, receiving the highest legal permanent resident Sri Lankan immigrant population, followed by the Los Angeles metropolitan area.
+California has the highest number of Sri Lankans of any U.S. state at 14,008.
+Meanwhile, Maryland has the highest share of Sri Lankans at 0.07%.

-Little Sri Lanka, in the Tompkinsville neighborhood of the borough of Staten Island in New York City, is one of the largest Sri Lankan communities outside of the country of Sri Lanka itself.
-As of 2019, Sri Lankans were coalescing on Staten Island.
+Little Sri Lanka, in the Tompkinsville neighborhood of Staten Island, New York, is one of the largest Sri Lankan communities outside of the country of Sri Lanka itself.
+As of 2019, Sri Lankans were coalescing there.
 Staten Island alone has been estimated as home to more than 5,000 Sri Lankan Americans.
+Other communities with Sri Lankans include Queens, New York; Garden City Park, New York; Sewaren, New Jersey; Gaithersburg, Maryland; Kensington, Maryland; and Fishers, Indiana.
+In Los Angeles there is a large presence in the West San Fernando Valley, in particular in Reseda and Tarzana.
+According to the Statistical Atlas there are over 1,000 individuals with Sri Lankan ancestry in the West San Fernando Valley.

-Around 40% were born in the United States, while only a half are U.S. citizens.
+Around 40% of Sri Lankan Americans were born in the United States, while only a half are U.S. citizens.

+The Top 10 cities with the most residents reporting Sri Lankan ancestry or origin are as follows:

 Socioeconomics

 Sri Lankan Americans are generally educated and affluent.
 With a median income of $74,000, Sri Lankan Americans are the third most successful Asian American group (tied with Japanese Americans) in regards to income.
 Additionally, 57% of Sri Lankan Americans over the age of 25 have a bachelor's degree or more.